lf-lang/lingua-franca/test/Rust/src/README.md

     - [x] `ActionIsPresent.lf`: function `is_present` checks whether an action is present at the current tag
     - [x] `ActionIsPresentDouble.lf`: several actions may be present at the same tag
     - [ ] minimum spacing and spacing violation policy
-    - [ ] todo does scheduling an action twice produce two separate triggers at the same instant?
+    - [ ] todo does scheduling an action twice produce two separate triggers at the same instant? -> no
 - [ ] physical actions
   - [x] `PhysicalActionWithKeepalive.lf`: keepalive option should keep the scheduler alive when there are async threads which can send notifications
   - [x] `PhysicalActionWakesSleepingScheduler.lf`: a physical action triggered during a period of idleness of the scheduler should wake it timely